 In 1592 he was appointed, at a much higher salary, to the position of mathematician at the University of Padua.
 While in Padua he met Marina Gamba, and in 1600 their daughter Virginia was born.
 In 1601 they had another daughter Livia, and in 1606 a son Vincenzo.

 It was during his Paduan period that Galileo worked out much of his mechanics and began his work with the telescope.
-In 1610 he published The Starry Messenger, and soon after accepted a position as Mathematician and Philosopher to the Grand Duke of Tuscany (and a non-teaching professorship at Pisa).
-He had worked hard for this position and even named the moons of Jupiter after the Medici.
-There were many reasons for his move but he says he did not like the wine in the Venice area and he had to teach too many students.
-Late in 1610, the Collegio Romano in Rome, where Clavius taught, certified the results of Galileo's telescopic observations.
+In 1610 he published The Starry Messenger, and soon after accepted a position as Mathematician,a non-teaching post at University of Pisa and Philosopher to the Grand Duke of Tuscany.
+A facsimile copy of The Library of Congress’ manuscript of The Starry Messenger and a symposium discussing details about the manuscript, may be found in Hessler and DeSimone 2013.
+Galileo had lobbied hard for this position at the Medici court and even named the moons of Jupiter, which he discovered, after the Medici.
+There were many reasons hewanted move, but he says he did not like the wine in the Venice area and he had to teach too many students.
+Late in 1610, the Collegio Romano in Rome, where Clavius taught, certified the results of Galileo’s telescopic observations.
 In 1611 he became a member of what is perhaps the first scientific society, the Academia dei Lincei.

 In 1612 Galileo published a Discourse on Floating Bodies, and in 1613, Letters on the Sunspots.
 In this latter work he first expressed his position in favor of Copernicus.
 In 1614 both his daughters entered the Franciscan convent of Saint Mathew, near Florence.
 Virginia became Sister Maria Celeste and Livia, Sister Arcangela.
 Marina Gamba, their mother, had been left behind in Padua when Galileo moved to Florence.